Saranya-789/Advance-ECommerce-Furniture-Website/README.md

 # E-Commerce Project

-This is an index page of furniture website .
+This is a furniture website which facilatates the user to do online shopping.